Bob Hannah: Team Yamaha and motocross dominance

 In late 1975, Yamaha, having lost veterans to other teams, offered Hannah a contract.
 Hannah took the unsigned $1,000-a-month offer to Suzuki hoping that they would match it.
 Suzuki declined and Yamaha, in December 1975, announced that the virtually unknown Hannah would be joining the team for the 1976 season.

 Hannah began his rookie year by dominating the 500cc Florida Winter-AMA series, which was one of the most prestigious American motocross series of the era.
 In winning all five events, he became the first rider to sweep the series, inspiring Cycle News editor and contributor Jim Gianatsis to popularize the nickname “the Hurricane” for Hannah.

 He had an equally impressive start to the 1976 AMA 125cc motocross season by winning the first race at Hangtown against Honda's defending National Champion, Marty Smith.
-He won five of the eight 125cc Nationals that year en route to his first National Championship.
-Hannah also participated in his first Trans-AMA series winning one event and was a member of Team USA at both the Motocross des Nations and Trophée des Nations.
+He won five of the eight 125cc Nationals that year en route to his first national championship.
+Hannah participated in his first Trans-AMA series winning the final event of the series in Phoenix, Arizona.
+He was also a member of the American team at both the Motocross des Nations and Trophée des Nations.
 However, Team USA fared poorly with Hannah himself remarking later that “I don't remember a single damn thing about those two races.”

-In 1976, Hannah had sporadically raced both 250cc and 500cc displacement classes, even winning his first 250cc National at Appalachian Highlands Motorsports Park.
+While successfully chasing the 1976 125cc title, Hannah had sporadically raced in both 250cc and 500cc displacement classes, even winning his first 250cc National at Appalachian Highlands Motorsports Park.
 But, in 1977, Hannah was determined to fully compete in them all.
 For the Florida Winter-AMA series, Hannah rode a production Yamaha YZ250 to win eight consecutive motos in taking the 250cc title.
 He won the AMA Supercross Championship in impressive fashion, taking six of the 10 rounds.
 As defending 125cc national champion, he won three of the six rounds.
 However, mechanical issues lead to a disastrous 24th place at the opening round at Hangtown.
 This put him in a points hole that he couldn't overcome, and he finished third for series.
 In the 500cc class, Hannah went into the last round just six points behind Marty Smith for the championship, but his motorcycle’s throttle cable malfunctioned while leading the first moto and left him unable to finish, ending his chances for the championship.

-Hannah never really had a chance at the 250cc National title.
-The AMA - fearing a Hannah sweep of every championship - stopped holding single class Nationals, combining them on the same day causing Yamaha to defer Hannah to the 125cc class when the two conflicted.
+Hannah never really had a chance at the 1977 250cc National title.
+The AMA - fearing a Hannah sweep of every championship - started holding 125cc and 250cc events on the same day causing Yamaha to defer Hannah to the 125cc class when the two conflicted.
 The move by the AMA combined with the enormity of competing in so many races contributed to Hannah being a non-factor in the 250cc series, finishing overall in seventh place.
 However, Hannah became the first AMA competitor to win races in the 125cc, 250cc and 500cc classes in just one season.
-Hannah capped off the 1977 season by finishing second to Roger DeCoster in the Trans-AMA series barely holding off rival Marty Smith for the runner-up spot.